 Turn the patient’s head to the left (for right-side pathology) while supporting the head with your right hand.
 The elbow of your right arm should rest on your right thigh for additional stability.

-Place your left hand on the patient’s forehead in a way such that your index finger is parallel to the patient’s brows and your thumb is on the right temporal area.
+Place your left hand on the patient’s forehead so that your index finger is parallel to the patient’s brows and your thumb is on the right temporal area.

 Now, ask the patient to slowly turn the head to the right while you resist this movement using your thumb.
 Without either the patient or you releasing pressure, ask the patient to bend the head forward while you resist this movement with your index finger.
 Maintain the resistance for 10 to 15 seconds before asking the patient to relax.

 After the resistance part, apply three passive stretches during the patient’s prolonged exhalation.
 Each stretch must be conducted within the patient’s comfort level.
-The practitioner must interrupt any additional pulling as soon as the patient manifests any signs of experiencing ANY uncomfortable sensations.
-For this reason the practitioner should determine the comfort level of passive stretching before the treatment.
-Always adapt the intensity of the stretch to the patient’s sensation.
+The practitioner must interrupt any further pulling as soon as the patient exhibits any signs of discomfort.
+For this reason, the practitioner should assess the patient’s comfort with passive stretching before the treatment.
+Always adjust the stretch intensity to the patient’s sensation.

-Each passive stretch is conducted from the middle (i.e., regular) position of the head and is a combination of three consecutive stretches: first, gently pull the patient’s head toward yourself; second, extend it backward; and finally rotate it to the left (for right-side pathology).
+Each passive stretch is performed from the middle (i.e., regular) position of the head and consists of three consecutive movements: first, gently pull the patient’s head toward you; second, extend it backward; and finally, rotate it to the left (for right-side pathology).

 PIR ON THE SECOND LEVEL

 The end of the third passive stretch is the beginning of the second resistance-against-contraction movement.
-From this new position, ask the patient to turn his or her head to the right and to flex it forward (approaching it thus to the shoulder) while you resist both movements in the same way as described above for the first step.
+From this new position, ask the patient to turn their head to the right and flex it forward (approaching it to the shoulder) while you resist both movements in the same way as described above for the first step.

 Duration: 3 min

-Periostal reflex zones can be found on the anterior and posterior surface of the clavicle.
+Periosteal reflex zones can be found on the anterior and posterior surfaces of the clavicle.
 The best way to address periostal reflex zones is through Periostal Massage.

 Employ this treatment only if periostal reflex zones are detected.
 Add periostal massage at the end of Step 6.